GabCeb95/scotch-chat/README.md

 This is a demo for an article on [Scotch](https://scotch.io/tutorials/a-realtime-room-chat-app-using-node-webkit-socket-io-and-mean)

 ##Installation
-`git clone` this repository and run `npm install` command to install dependencies.
+1. `git clone` this repository and cd to `scotch-chat-main-app` directory.
+2. Run `npm install` command to install dependencies.

 ###Slush, bower and gulp
-`npm install -g slush gulp bower slush-wean` to install slush, gulp and bower.
+1. `npm install -g slush gulp bower slush-wean` to install slush, gulp and bower.
-Run `bower install` to install the bower dependencies
+2. Run `bower install` to install the bower dependencies

 ##Running the application
 `gulp run` in the CLI will get you running and with an internet connection you will be connected to the chat server